QX Oolong 2019

 After this the main oxidation process is done by tumbling the leaves, followed by heating which kills the enzyme.
 Once the enzyme is killed, the leaves can no longer oxidise.
 The leaves are then rolled and dried a few times into small pearls (below).

-Think of flowers, roasted peaches, and cream.
+Think of flowers, roasted spiced peaches, and cream.
 Qing Xin is the highest quality varietal in Taiwan.
-It has all the creamy texture and low tannins of a Taiwanese tea, with added layers of florals and fruity notes.
-The final stage for this tea is a light roasting which adds depth to the sweetness and gives sweet wood notes to the later infusions.
+It has all the creamy texture and low tannins of a Taiwanese tea, with added layers of garden florals and stone-fruit notes.
+The final stage for this tea is a light roasting which adds depth to the sweetness and gives notes of sweet wood, spice, and honey tobacco to the later infusions.

 Infuse at 90°C for 1 minute.
 Infuses 7 times or more.